 Improper use of medications causes 18 million emergency room visits per year.Canadian Medication Association Journal

 Medication safety is extremely important for the elderly.
-As they get older and begin to take more medications (either prescribed or over the counter), there is a risk that some of the medications will provide an unwanted, unsafe reaction when taken in combination with each other.
-Here are a few tips to help promote medication safety for the elderly:
+As they get older and develop age-related medical conditions, they will begin to take more medications (either prescribed or over the counter).
+There is a risk that some of the medications will provide an unwanted, unsafe reaction when taken in combination with each other.

 - Take medication as directed and prescribed by the doctor.
-It is very important to ensure that seniors take their medication in the way their doctor has instructed.
-This means not missing doses or choosing to stop taking a prescription drug without their doctor’s approval.
+It is very important to ensure that an elderly family member takes their prescription medicine in the way their doctor has instructed.
+This means not missing doses or choosing to stop taking certain prescription drugs without their doctor’s approval.
 Obviously, medication does not work if it isn’t taken, and chronic conditions like high cholesterol and high blood pressure cannot be managed if medication is not taken regularly.

 - Keep a list of all prescriptions, supplements, and over the counter medications.
 As mentioned previously, it is important to keep a list of all medications, vitamins or other supplements, and over the counter pills (like Tylenol, melatonin, etc) that are being taken.
 The list should include the name of the drug, the dosage, and the number of times a day/week (or time of day) it should be taken.
-Not keeping a list can lead to disorganization especially if the senior takes several meds and supplements.
-Being disorganized could cause health problems as a result of either missing a dose or possible taking a dose more than once.
+Not keeping track of their medications can lead to disorganization, especially for elderly patients who take several daily medications and dietary supplements.
+Being disorganized could cause medication-related problems as a result of either missing a dose or possible taking a dose more than once.
 As a cautionary tale – a lovely lady in my dad’s senior housing complex was diabetic.
 She took a dose of her medication, but later forgot that she took it.
 Worried about missing the dose, she took it again.
 Two hours later, after getting no response from her on the phone, her nephew had the facility staff check on her.
-They found the woman incoherent and semi-conscious in her living room and had to call 911.
+They found the lady incoherent and semi-conscious in her living room and had to call 911.

 - Ensure that the senior is informed about the risk of potential interactions.
-As people age, they are a higher risk for dangerous drug interactions if they combine certain medications, especially if they have a medical condition that makes certain drugs harmful to them.
+As people age, they are a higher risk for dangerous drug interactions if they combine certain medications, especially if they have health conditions that make certain drugs harmful to them.
 Drug interactions occur when one medication affects how another medication works.
 Also, certain behaviors, such as consuming alcohol with medication can cause an interaction, as can eating certain foods or drinking some kinds of non-alcoholic beverages with medications.
 A 2011 study by Bushra, et. al, reported the following interactions: